Father Ted: Writing

 Linehan and Mathews first met while working at Hot Press.
 In the late 1980s, Mathews, Paul Woodfull and Kieran Woodfull formed The Joshua Trio, a U2 tribute band.
 The trio began writing comedy sketches to accompany their act.
 Mathews created the Father Ted character for his short-lived stand-up routine.
 Before The Joshua Trio played at gigs, Mathews would occasionally come on-stage as Father Ted and tell jokes involving his great friend, Father Dougal McGuire.

 In 1991, Mathews left his job at Hot Press and moved into Linehan's London home.
 Over the next three to four years, they worked on rough ideas for shows while at the same time writing for sketch shows such as The All New Alexei Sayle Show and The Fast Show.
 One of these ideas was for a comedy mockumentary series called Irish Lives, with six episodes, each focusing on a different character living somewhere in Ireland.
 They scripted an episode centring on a priest named Father Ted Crilly, who visits his friends in the seminary in Maynooth College.
 Producer Geoffrey Perkins suggested that the episode's concept be dramatised and rewritten as a sitcom.

 In the January 1994 issue of In Dublin (Vol 19, No2), Mathews and Linehan told Damian Corless, who had initially introduced the pair to each other, of their work in progress, describing Ted as "basically a nice man", Dougal as "nice but really stupid" and Jack as "a hideous creature".
 Linehan revealed: "They've all been sent to this isolated place called Craggy Island because they're crap priests."
 Mathews elaborated: "They've each a terrible secret which is why they've been banished to this place, and the terrible thing is that they can't get away from each other.
-Obviously it's not entirely reality based."
+Obviously it's not entirely reality-based."
 Mathews was originally intended to play Ted, but decided he lacked the acting ability the role required.
 Maurice O'Donoghue, who plays Father Dick in the series, was their second choice for the role of Ted, being the right age and having a similar look and lightness.
-Mathews always preferred Dermot Morgan; Linehan was initially reluctant, fearing he would play Ted the same as "Father Trendy", a character he played on the RTÉ television show The Live Mike, but Morgan lobbied hard for the role and was cast.
+Mathews always preferred Dermot Morgan; Linehan was initially reluctant, worrying that some viewers would be confused because they already knew him as "Father Trendy", another priest character that he had played many years before on the RTÉ television show The Live Mike.
+Morgan was very excited about the Father Ted role, and he repeatedly phoned the series creators and let them know how much he wanted it, which eventually won Linehan over because he figured that if Dermot wanted the role so badly then he would end up putting a lot of passion into doing a great job with it.

 The show was pitched directly to the UK's Hat Trick Productions and Channel 4 by the duo, contrary to rumours that RTÉ (the Irish national broadcaster) were originally offered the series but rejected it.